wdNaimur/TastyCrate/README.md

 # TastyCrate

 **Purpose**:
 TastyCrate is a curated subscription service delivering snacks and treats from around the world every month.
-Taste the world with every Tastycrate box.
+Taste the world with every TastyCrate box.

 **Live URL**:
 [TastyCrate Live](https://tasty-crate.web.app/)